Cookies Notice

 Other Overtime 23.60 4.70 28.30

-Intergenerational Equity Mechanism (MEI) 0.5 0.1 0.6
+Intergenerational Equity Mechanism (MEI) 0.58 0.12 0.7

 (1) Exemption in the contribution for common contingencies (except for TD), Unemployment, Wage Guarantee Fund and professional training, provided for in Art.
 152 of Legislative Royal Decree 8/2015:

-• Type of Contribution applicable in 2023 for TD due to common contingencies: 1.55 % of which 1.30% will be payable by the company and 0.25 % payable by the worker.
+• Type of Contribution applicable in 2024 for TD due to common contingencies: 1.55 % of which 1.30% will be payable by the company and 0.25 % payable by the worker.

-(2) Fixed-term contracts of less than 30 days will be subject to an additional contribution payable by the employer on termination, which will be €29.74 in 2023.
-This additional contribution shall not apply to contracts concluded with workers included in the Special System for Agricultural Employees, in the Special System for Domestic Employees or in the Special Scheme for Coal Mining, nor to replacement contracts.
+(2) Fixed-term contracts for a period of less than 30 days will be subject to an additional contribution payable by the employer on termination, amounting to €31.22 for the year 2024.
+This additional contribution will not apply to contracts for substitution, to contracts for training and apprenticeship and to contracts for alternation.

 UNEMPLOYMENT COMPANY WORKERS AMOUNT